y-js/y-xmpp/README.md

 * Sophisticated Rights Management
 * Very reliable
 * Federated
+* Works with nodejs and in the browser

 In production, you may want to implement a master instance (in Node.js), that holds the state of your shared data types, even when all users are disconnected.
 You can find such a server implementation [here](https://github.com/DadaMonad/meme-together/blob/master/server.js).
 Note: Yjs itself does not depend on a server instance.
 The server implementation is just another client in the XMPP chat room.
 Also: Having (a) master client(s) in the chatroom, can reduce traffic significantly.